AbsintheLabs/zeekaptcha/README.md

 ## Technology Overview
 Quick overview of the stack:

-- Circom: Generates zero-knowledge proofs for proving correct solutions to the captchas
+- Circom: Generates zero-knowledge proofs for proving correct solutions to the captchas.
-- React: Leverages React for efficient UI state management.
+- React: Efficient UI state management.
 - Tailwind CSS: Employs Tailwind CSS for sleek and responsive design.
 - API Integration: Challenges are fetched dynamically via a dedicated API.
 These challenges get recycled every 2 minutes.
-- ethers.js: Creating the transaction to attest the captcha on-chain
+- ethers.js: Creating the transaction to attest the captcha on-chain.

 ## Support

-If you encounter any problems or have suggestions, please file an issue on the GitHub repository or [reach out to us on Telegram](https://t.me/absinthelabs).
+If you encounter any problems or have suggestions, please file an issue in the repo or [reach out to us on Telegram](https://t.me/absinthelabs).